-As is permitted under the SEC rules, to determine our median employee in 2018, we collected data as of July 1, 2018 for all employees globally and used "Base Pay, Shift Premium and Overtime, Bonus and Commission or equivalent" as our consistently applied compensation measure.
-After applying the 5% de Minimis exemption, we used a valid statistical sampling methodology on the remaining population and produced a sample of employees within a 5% range of the established median compensation measure, then selected an employee from within that group.
+As is permitted under the SEC rules, to determine our median employee in 2021, we used "Base Pay, Shift Premium and Overtime, Bonus and Commission or equivalent" as our consistently applied compensation measure.
+As of our determination date of July 1, 2021, we collected wages for 86,067 employees.
+Applying the 5% de Minimis exemption, we excluded 4,295 employees from 9 countries (4.99% of the global workforce) as follows: Angola (5), Chile (91), Costa Rica (971), Hungary (1,266), Indonesia (30), Nigeria (20), Slovakia (820), Thailand (1,066), Tunisia (26).

+Applying a valid statistical sampling methodology to the remaining 81,772 employees, we produced a sample of employees within a 5% range of the estimated median of the established compensation measure, then selected an employee from within that group as our median employee.

-For fiscal 2020, using the same determination date and statistical sampling methodology, we determined that the median employee from the prior year falls outside the 2020 5% range and identified a new median employee.
-We determined that the 2020 Summary Compensation Table total compensation for our CEO and median employee were \$16,490,284 (which includes \$7,199 in company-provided medical and dental benefits applicable to all employees that are not included in the compensation reported for our CEO in the Summary Compensation Table on page 36) and \$48,786, respectively.
-Our estimate of the ratio of CEO pay to median worker pay using a methodology consistent with the SEC rules as described above is 338:1.
+We determined that the 2021 total compensation for our CEO and median employee were \$16,048,119 and \$42,499, respectively, which includes \$15,454 and \$10,426 in company provided medical and dental benefits applicable to all employees, respectively.
+These Company provided benefits are not included in the compensation for our CEO in the Summary Compensation Table on page 37.
+In addition, also included for Mr. Karsanbhai is an additional amount that reflects the annualization of his base salary consistent with the applicable SEC guidance, which is not included in the Summary Compensation Table on page 37.
+The estimate of the ratio of CEO pay to median worker pay calculated using a methodology consistent with the SEC rules as described above is 378:1.